-ASEAN's 2012 roadmap identified concrete actions on regional public goods and support for policy adoption at results to be attained, giving the AU a coordinating role for effective delivery.
+mechanisms for country development plans, guidance on public expenditure, and data production and availability.
+The AU's development plan comprises a range of 'issue-specific' strategies (around AIDS, TB, malaria), goals and results to be attained, giving the AU a coordinating role for effective delivery.
 The EU has actively adopted the MDG framework by incorporating the framework into its ('external') development cooperation policy, while reiterating an economic growth-based approach 'domestically' (pursued through Europe 2020 growth strategy).